Kingxukai/linux/Documentation/trace/eprobetrace.rst

            <idle>-0       [002] d..4.
 5041.257536: switch: (sched.sched_switch) prev=0 next=16
         rcu_sched-16      [002] d..4.
 5041.257573: switch: (sched.sched_switch) prev=16 next=0

-Note, without adding the "u32" after the prev_pid and next_pid, the values would default showing in hexadecimal.
+Note, without adding the woke "u32" after the woke prev_pid and next_pid, the woke values would default showing in hexadecimal.

 Example 2
 ---------

-If a specific system call is to be recorded but the syscalls events are not enabled, the raw_syscalls can still be used (syscalls are system call events are not normal events, but are created from the raw_syscalls events within the kernel).
-In order to trace the openat system call, one can create an event probe on top of the raw_syscalls event:
+If a specific system call is to be recorded but the woke syscalls events are not enabled, the woke raw_syscalls can still be used (syscalls are system call events are not normal events, but are created from the woke raw_syscalls events within the woke kernel).
+In order to trace the woke openat system call, one can create an event probe on top of the woke raw_syscalls event:
 ::

  # cd /sys/kernel/tracing